 Thomas’s wife, Anne Charlotte, died in Chichester on 7 March 1855, aged 55.
 The cause of death was recorded as heart disease and paralysis.
 She was buried at Cocking on 13 March; the priest who officiated was Revd.
 Charles Buckner, the rector of West Stoke, near Chichester.
 He was the grandson of Admiral Charles Buckner, the brother of Bishop John.

-Two years later, in late February 1857, Anna Maria gave birth to her second son, Augustus, who was baptised at Cocking on 9 February.
+Two years later, in February 1857, Anna Maria gave birth to her second son, Augustus, who was baptised at Cocking on 9 February.
 Sadly, Anna Maria died at home in Ryde, Isle of Wight on 2 March, with post-natal jaundice, and was buried in Cocking churchyard on 7 March.

 Emma Matilda, Thomas’s youngest daughter died on 24 September 1857, from phthisis (tuberculosis) aged only 20, and was buried in Cocking on 30 September.
 Both funeral services were conducted by Revd.
 Charles Buckner.

 Having lost his wife, two daughters and a grandson in the space of just six years, Thomas himself died on 6 March 1859, aged 71.
 The causes of death were recorded as “Epilepsy, Constipation, Carbuncle”.
 He was buried on 11 March, with Charles Buckner once again officiating.
 He was survived by three sons and two daughters.
+At the time of his death, the livings at Nuthurst (population 720) and Cocking (population 480) were worth £319 and £250 a year respectively.

 Later family history